neilblom/wordlist-writer/docs/Glossary.md

 Unified lookup map containing { es, tier } for each English lemma.
 Built at startup from cognate JSON files + tier table.

+Collector
+The logic inside renderHighlights() that pushes violation objects into curriculumViolations.

+Curriculum Violation
+A detected mismatch between the text and the curriculum rules.
+Types include:
+- Out‑of‑order vocabulary
+- Unknown word
+- Curriculum gap

 ---

 ### **Cognate Window**